-Source: - NISRA 2012-based household projections
+Source: - NISRA 2016-based household projections

-- 3.8 The current household projections are 2012-based for the period 2012-2037 and take account of population growth, a reduced size of household and the changing age structure of the population.
-This could lead to an increase of 10.1% in the number of households between 2015 and 2030 i.e. an additional 4,337 households (Table 19).
-The average household size in N Ireland has been projected to steadily decrease to 2.46 people per household in 2030.
-In Fermanagh and Omagh District, the average size of households is also predicted to decline to 2.54 but will remain above the NI average. - 3.9 The NISRA household projections are broadly in line albeit slightly lower than those set out in the Revised Housing Growth Indicators published in April 2016 (RDS 2035) which add in an element of second homes, housing stock that is vacant, and housing stock losses due to net conversion/closures or demolitions.
-Whilst the economic climate that has prevailed since 2007 has impacted on the demand for development land, there are indications that a slow recovery in the economy is underway.
+3.8 The current household projections are 2016-based for the period 2016-2041 and take account of population growth, a reduced size of household and the changing age structure of the population.
+This could lead to an increase of 7.9% in the number of households between 2016 and 2030 i.e. an additional 3,388 households (Table 20).
+The average household size in N Ireland has been projected to steadily decrease to 2.47 people per household in 2030.
+In Fermanagh and Omagh District, the average size of households is also predicted to decline to 2.55 but will remain above the NI average.

+3.9 The NISRA household projections are broadly in line albeit slightly lower than those set out in the Revised Housing Growth Indicators published in September 2019 (Dfl) which add in an element of second homes, housing stock that is vacant, and housing stock losses due to net conversion/closures or demolitions.
+Growth in housing development had been slow in the years following the economic downturn but had started to pick up pace in recent years.
+It is expected that the COVID-19 pandemic of 2020 will have an impact on the NI economy and on house building.
 There is therefore an argument for increasing the availability of development land to increase choice and flexibility and thus stimulate investment.